THESE ARE THE ACTUAL RULES.

 THIS IS HELPFUL ADVICE.

-Your sponsor should live in town; the hour requirements aren’t enormous, but they’re significant enough that it will be tricky to make this work with your favorite aunt who lives in Seattle.
-I’m not saying rule out your favorite aunt in Seattle, I’m saying give it some serious thought before you ask her.
-If you choose someone who cannot be present at all the mandatory events, you are responsible for finding your own proxy.
-(Your parents are fine for this.)
+Your sponsor should also live nearby; the hour requirements for Journey Events aren’t enormous, but they’re significant enough that it will be tricky to make this work with your favorite aunt/uncle who live in Seattle, WA (as an example).
+We are not saying, rule out your favorite aunt/uncle from far away.
+What we are saying is, give it some serious thought before you ask someone who lives a significant distance from St. Martha’s.
+If you choose someone who cannot be present at all mandatory events, you are responsible for finding your own proxy.
+(Your parents are allowed to be a proxy)

 Your sponsor should be an adult—preferably someone over 21.
-Part of the selection process is looking for someone who is a good role model for you; someone with a lot of life experience is going to be more helpful in the long run.
+Someone with more life experience is going to be more helpful to you through out the journey.
+Part of the selection process is looking for someone who is a good role model for you in your faith.
+They should be someone who inspires you to be the very best version of yourself for Jesus.

 HERE’S WHAT THEY DO.

-Contact their teen before and after each session to follow up and discuss that session’s topic.
+If they cannot attend, sponsors should contact their candidate before and after each session to pray with them and follow up/discuss each session’s topic.

 WHO SHOULD I PICK?!
 I’M TOTALLY STUCK!